apache/couchdb-documentation/src/cluster/theory.rst

 set with the rparameter.

-For write operations the number of relevant copies is always `n`, the number of replicas in teh cluster.
+For write operations the number of relevant copies is always `n`, the number of replicas in the cluster.
 For write operations, the number of copies can be set using the w parameter.
 If fewer than this number of nodes is available, a 202 will be returned.